- Academic Affairs

 - University Counsel

-You may see "Click here" in an email message.
-You can examine where that link goes by putting your cursor over the link without clicking, try it.
-Your browser will show you the link address.
-Does it go where you are expecting it to go?
-It is also possible for the destination webpage to send you off to another page so you should check at the top of your browser for the actual web address of the page that you are viewing.
+Here is an example: If you see "Click here" in an email message you can examine where that link goes by placing your cursor over the link and holding it there for a moment (“hovering”) without clicking.
+Try it on the link just given.
+Your browser will show you the actual link address.
+Will this link take you where you were expecting to go?
+It is also possible for the named destination webpage to then send you off to a different page, so you should check at the top of your browser for the actual web address of the page that you end up viewing.

-Instead of a “Click Here” you may see an actual link like this in an email message, http://payroll.umaryland.edu/IncreaseYourPay.html but just like the "Click Here" link, that address link may actually go someplace else.
-Put your cursor over the link without clicking and your browser will show you where it will really send you.
-Does it go where you want to go?
+Instead of “Click Here” or some other underlined phrase you may see an actual URL (web address) such as this in an email message: http://someURL.
+But just like a "Click Here" link, an address link may actually take you to someplace unexpected.
+Put your cursor over the link just given, without clicking , and your browser will show you where it will really send you.
+Is this someplace you would want to go?

 Web page addresses have this general format: